DeniaC5657/github-tutorial/README.md

           It should look like `~/first repo/ (master) $ touch README.md`
   2. Secondly, type in `c9 README.md` to go open this file in a new tab in your ide.cs50 It should look like  `~/first repo/ (master) $ c9 README.md`
-  3. Thridly, it should now see 2 tabs next to each other and you should be in the blank README.md file.
+  3. Thirdly, it should now see 2 tabs next to each other and you should be in the blank README.md file.

 To save this file, (On MAC) You can either click on File > Save or command + S or (On a PC) Ctrl + S (Both way should change the red dot to the color green_)